The purpose of planning is to consider land uses and developments for the present and long-term interests of the

 To learn more about the zoning and overlays which apply to your property, visit the Department of Environment, Land, Water and Planning (DEWLP) website VicPlan where you can generate a Planning Property Report.

-If you need help checking if a planning permit is required, you can view our "Do I require a permit" page or contact our the planning team on 9217 2259.
+If you need help checking if a planning permit is required, you can view our "Do I require a permit" page or contact Council's Planning Team on 9217 2259.
 Once it is determined a planning permit is required, you can apply on our website at our Planning Services page.

 Navigating the planning permit process can be confusing, especially if it’s not something you have experience with.

 Once you know you need a planning permit, you will need to prepare your application.
 Depending on the type of application, this may include:

 Prior to submitting an application, you are welcome to go to our customer portal and enter some specific information to support with understanding if you need a permit, discuss the application at the planning counter at Council, organise a pre-application meeting or phone 9217 2259.

 Timeframes to process applications can range from 10 days for simple, straight forward applications (e.g. replacement of a fence) to in excess of six months for larger, more complex applications (eg. construction of several townhouses on a block).